Preserving Traditional Sailing | Sharon Henry

-Towering overhead is a dizzying network of ropes rigged to control each of the ship’s 30 canvas sails attached to 33 metre masts.
-Despite this it looks orderly, clean and tidy on the wooden deck which blends beautifully with the red and yellow painted bulkheads.
+Towering overhead is a dizzying network of ropes, rigged to control each of the ship’s 30 canvas sails, attached to 33 metre masts.
+Despite this it looks orderly, clean and tidy on the wooden deck of the sailing cruise ship, which blends beautifully with the red and yellow painted bulkheads.

-Having finished a season of dodging icebergs, and doing penguin and whale watching excursions in Antarctica the ship is now harnessing the trade winds and homeward bound to Norway with 40+ passengers and 14 crew.
+Bark Europa has just finished a season of dodging icebergs, and organising penguin and whale watching excursions.
+Antarctic expedition over, the tall ship is now harnessing the trade winds and is homeward bound to Norway with 40+ passengers and 14 crew.

 Originally built in 1911 in Germany as a light ship the Europa underwent a major renovation in 1986 and was re-rigged into a three-masted bark.
-Now Dutch registered she offers sailing holidays and ocean adventures.
+Now Dutch registered she offers sailing trips to the Antarctic and sail training adventures on the open ocean.

 Everyone Must Speak The Same Language